CV/Portfolio

 Education:

 I received BS degrees in Physics and Astronomy/Astrophysics, with a Math minor from the Pennsylvania State University in 1997.
-I've worked at NASA's Goddard Space Flight Center during the summer of 1996 and from 1997-present.

 Interviews/Profiles:

-- My work CV
+- My NASA CV

 - A 2017 interview I did with the Girl Teaches Girl blog about women in STEM.
 The blog is gone now, but I copied the interview Q&A to a page on this site to preserve it!